SemanticMatter/ci-cd/README.md

-# GitHub Action reusable workflows
+# CI/CD tools

-This repository contains reusable workflows for GitHub Actions.
+This repository contains reusable workflows for GitHub Actions as well as [`pre-commit`](https://pre-commit.com) hooks.

 They are mainly for usage with modern Python package repositories.